Home

 Welcome from IAH’s Regional Groundwater Flow Commission (RGFC).
 We hope you find the information useful and that it encourages you to participate.
 Do feel free to get in touch with questions or comments.

-The RGFC Board in Calgary, Canada (2017):
+The RGFC Board Members in Davos, Switzerland (2024)

 About RGFC